 This model of fellowship and gathering is already being implemented elsewhere in the country with great results.
 I am not promising anything but looking for some adventurous followers willing to try following God in a different way that may not match up with 200 yrs of New England tradition but does align with the Word of God.

-Application: I’m talking about (and have started) a small community of believers that really love one another (and when we reach critical size, split into two groups, and those then split, etc).
-It’s about community, discipleship, and following the great commission even when it means stepping out of our comfort zone (and our tradition zone). (leaders are discipled, given opportunity to grow, so that when it is time to split, there are enough leaders to keep all the groups on the same page and “soundly founded”)
+Application: I’m talking about (and have started) a small community of believers that really love one another (and when we reach critical size, we will split into two groups, and those then split, etc).
+It’s about community, discipleship, and following the great commission even when it means stepping out of our comfort zone (and our tradition zone). (leaders are discipled, given opportunity to grow, so that when it is time to split, there are enough leaders to keep all the groups on the same page and “soundly founded”).
+Communion is a weekly celebration (and a rotation schedule is kept so that each member gets to take a turn presenting communion to the rest of us).

 let us know if you are interested.
 “Agape Home Fellowship”

-We started this the beginning of 2019 and it works !
+We started this on February of 2019 and it works !

 (click links here for extra details, reasonings, and videos behind this idea)